louisecollonge/CPP0/README.md

 ## CPP module 00

 # Description

-Ce module est le premier d’une série de modules visant à apprendre la programmation orientée objet en C++.
-Il introduit les bases du langage C++, en particulier les différences fondamentales entre C et C++, notamment :
+This module is the first of a serie of modules aiming to teach object oriented programming in C++98.
+It introduces the basis of the C++ language, espacially its differencies with C, like:
-- Syntaxe de base du C++
+- Syntax
-- Différences entre std::cout, std::cin, std::endl et les fonctions C classiques comme printf
+- Differences between std::cout, std::cin, std::endl classic C functions like printf
-- Les espaces de noms (namespace)
+- Namespaces
-- Les fonctions membres et non membres
+- Methods, non member functions
-- La manipulation des classes et des objets
+- Classes and objects
-- Les constructeurs et destructeurs
+- Constructors and destructors

 # Setup